DreamLab/VmShepherd/docs/user/drivers/iaas_dummydriver.rst

 DummyIaasDriver
 ===============

-DummyIaasDriver is only for sumulation and developement use.
+``DummyIaasDriver`` is used only for simulation and development.
 It doesn't need any configuration.
-There are all needed methods implemented with state holded inside driver internal structures(in memory).
+It has all required methods implemented, with the state kept inside the driver's internal structures (in memory).